j3r3mias/j3r3mias.github.io/_posts/2022-07-14-google-ctf-writeup-segfault-labyrinth.markdown

 The challenge provides a binary called `challenge` that is a stripped `ELF 64-bit`.
 A stripped binary is a program without any debugging symbols.
-It is normally used to reduce the size of the files and make the life of reverse engineers ~~a living hell~~ more difficult (and also responsible for most part of my headaches).
+It is normally used to reduce the size of the files and make the life of reversing engineers ~~a living hell~~ more difficult (and also responsible for most part of my headaches).
 First things first, checking the security settings using `checksec`, it returns the following:

 {% include gctf-2022-misc-segfault-checksec.html %}

-In the output the major thing to pay attention is that the binary has writable segments, that will be important later.
-Besides that it also has executable stack (NX disabled) and no presence of canary, what is a good thing in a challenge with "segfault" in the name.
-Trying to execute the binary, it shows
+In this output a big thing to pay attention is that the binary has writable segments meaning that probably `mmap` is being used to create pages that you can modify the content.
+Besides that it also has executable stack (`NX disabled`) and no presence of canary, what is a good thing in a challenge with "*segfault*" in the name.
+Trying to execute the binary, this is the output:
-this:

 {% include gctf-2022-misc-segfault-first-execution.html %}